Georgia Sea Turtle Center Programs & Events

 About

-Georgia Sea Turtle Center Programs & Events offers activities such as Ride with Dawn Patrol, Ride with Night Patrol, Evening Turtle Walk, Sunrise Ecology Walk, and a Behind the Scenes Tour.
-The program also includes Scute’s School, Gatorology, Ranger Walk, Snakes of the Southeast, Mini Golf, guided trolley tours of the Historic District, the Turtle Crawl race, and biking.
+Georgia Sea Turtle Center Programs & Events include activities such as Ride with Dawn Patrol, Sunrise Ecology Walk, Behind the Scenes Tour, Diamondback Terrapin Hatchling Release, Scute’s School, Turtle Walks, Gatorology, Ranger Walk, Snakes of the Southeast, and guided trolley tours of the Historic District.
+The Center offers interactive exhibits and experiences, along with year-round indoor and outdoor programs for guests of all ages.
+Programs take place within a facility that features sea turtle recovery in action.

 • Ages: 4–18 years old

-• Schedule: Open daily from 9 a.m. to 5 p.m., with limited hours of 9 a.m. to 3 p.m. on Christmas Eve; closed on Thanksgiving and Christmas Day
+• Schedule: Open daily 9 a.m.–5 p.m., with limited hours of 9 a.m.–3 p.m. on Christmas Eve; closed on Thanksgiving, Christmas Day, and during the Shrimp & Grits Festival

-Families can support the Georgia Sea Turtle Center Programs & Events through tax-deductible contributions made via the Jekyll Island Foundation, the official 501(C)(3) partner of the Jekyll Island Authority.
+Families can support the Georgia Sea Turtle Center through tax-deductible contributions made via the Jekyll Island Foundation, the official 501(c)(3) partner of the Jekyll Island Authority.
 Specialized license plates featuring the Georgia Sea Turtle Center are available in the State of Georgia and contribute to fundraising needs.
-Flashlights are prohibited on or near beaches from May to October unless using turtle-safe lighting that emits only long wavelength light of not less than 560 nanometers, which can be purchased at the Georgia Sea Turtle Center’s gift shop.
+Turtle-safe lighting, including amber or red LED options that meet specific wavelength guidelines, is available for purchase at the Georgia Sea Turtle Center’s gift shop, and flashlights are prohibited on or near beaches from May to October unless using turtle-safe lighting.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.